 Lindsay Webber is a Washington State native who is currently attending Indiana University Jacobs School of Music as a student of Heidi Grant Murphy where she will graduate with a Doctor of Music.
 She earned her Master of Music in Vocal Performance from the University of Cincinnati College-Conservatory of Music in 2020 and her Bachelor of Music in Vocal Performance from Baylor University in 2017.
-In the spring of 2021, Lindsay will perform the role of Miss Jessel in Britten’s Turn of the Screw with Indiana University.
+In the fall of 2021, Lindsay will perform the role of Second Lady in Mozart’s Die Zauberflöte with Indiana University.
+Last spring, she was seen as Miss Jessel in Britten’s Turn of the Screw, also with Indiana University.
 In 2020, she competed in the Northwest Regional Competition for The Metropolitan Opera National Council Auditions and won third place in the Emerging Professional Division of the MIOpera Vocal Competition.
 Also in 2020, she was to perform as Pamina in Mozart’s Die Zauberflöte and the Soprano 2 soloist in Monteverdi’s Vespers of 1610, both with CCM.